ryansheehy0/Cheat_Sheets/react.md

       - Count button.
 2 users have different experiences depending on how many times they click it
         - this.setState
-      - Changes on between 2 or more different visitors
+      - Changes on between 2 or more different visitors State is used for variables that when changed should cause a re-render on the screen.
+These tend to be variables that are different for each client who visits the site.

 useState tells React that something has changed to the DOM so react can re-render the DOM.